AlgoMaster Logo

 How It Works

-The agent loop follows a simple cycle: observe, think, act, repeat.
-The LLM receives the current state of the world (observations), decides what action to take (tool calls), executes the action, and feeds the result back as a new observation.
-This loop continues until the LLM decides the task is complete.
+An agent loop follows a simple cycle: observe, decide, act, repeat.
+The model receives the current state, chooses a tool call or final answer, the application executes the tool call, and the result is added back to the conversation as a new observation.
+The loop continues until the model returns a final answer or the application stops it.

-From an architecture standpoint, this loop has three properties that make it very different from the other patterns:
+From an architecture standpoint, this loop has three properties that make it harder to operate than a normal request path:

 Unpredictable execution time

 A request-response call might take 3 seconds.
 An agent might make 2 tool calls or 20.
-You cannot predict the total execution time, which makes timeout management and user experience design much harder.
+You usually cannot know the total runtime upfront, which makes timeouts and user experience harder to design.

 Unpredictable cost